mflaxman/blind-xpub/README.md

 ## Comparison to Other Protocols

 How does this compare to existing options?

-### Versus Taproot

-TODO: add more to this section.

-While Taproot offers some excellent privacy, transaction fee, and complex script template advantages, there are some negatives:
-* If past upgrades are any indication, it is going to be a **very** long time before multi-vendor multisig is available using taproot.
-* Even once available, you still need a way to backup the output descriptors along with each seed, so you're facing a very similar privacy problem (if 1 of your secure locations is compromised).
-* Taproot setup requires an extra round of interactivity (or a zero knowledge proof implementation), making it harder to setup.

 ### Versus Regular/Traditional/Unblinded Seeds
 While this protocol provides strong privacy guarantees, is it worth it?